 These pictures make it look like it’s only London that has impressive buildings – so below, there’s a detail of Mendelsohn and Chermayeff’s De La Warr Pavilion at Bexhill-on-Sea, and a few I took for the Brighton Pavilion.

-Brighton has such a range of quirky, interesting locations – here are two I photographed for a book on 111 Places that You Shouldn’t Miss …
+and here are two I photographed for a book on 111 Places that You Shouldn’t Miss …

-Finally, catering on a rather smaller scale . . .
+Finally, catering on a rather smaller scale than the Royal Pavilion . . .
 I had photographed case studies for Business Link Hertfordshire, so I was familiar with the location when they needed shots for a brochure illustrating the venue.
 I hope you’re amused by the sticker under the lower ‘catering’ photograph.
 It covers the original caption, which talked about the ‘brassiere’ on the ground floor.
 Time heals most things . . .